WalrusNetwork/markdown-content/other/rules/en.md

 `Note`: We explicitly state “first-instance” here to suggest that these are the consequences for a first-time cheating offense.
 Any repeat offenses (i.e. found cheating or with an advantage multiple times) will be dealt harsher punishments.

-`Note`: Modified Knockback is considered an unfair advantage of Combat type.
+`Note`: Modified Knock-back is considered an unfair advantage of Combat type.

-We've provided a friendly infographic for your convenience summarizing hack types below:
+We've provided a friendly infographic for your convenience summarizing the consequences associated with stand-alone and combined usage of unfair advantage:

 ![hack_types.png](https://drive.google.com/uc?export=view&id=1pnVmtZgvISiqiqk2Sm-C8CPv9QAkZN5u)